juanpapcm/food-delivery-delay-prediction-jppc/strategy/strategic_reflections.md

 ## 3. GenAI Disclosure: How I used generative AI

 - Used ChatGPT to:
-  - Structure the project folder
-  - Debug errors in Python from errors primarily
-  - Draft the initial version of SQL queries and format the markdown files
+  - Help with the structure of the project folder
+  - Help with some errors the environment settings and its installations
 - **Validation**:
   - Ran all code myself
   - Cross-checked outputs from any AI-generated suggestion